 My name is Gary.
 I live a short distance from Crotch Lake.
 I run an Internet business specializing in designing websites for tourism businesses with a main focus on fishing lodges.
 It's my full-time job but I do have time to guide.
 I bring you to the hotspots and show you what baits and techniques are working at that time of year.
-Weather you are staying in local accommodations or just coming for the day we will have a lot of fun
+Whether you are staying in local accommodations or just coming for the day we will have a lot of fun

 Bookings: Please email me at firstname.lastname@example.org or you can phone me at (613) 335-5383.
 My return email will say it's from iMarket Canada so please check your junk mail folder if you don't hear from me.
 I live out in the wilderness and don't always get a phone signal so please leave a message.